-A presentation of the $p$+$^7$Be decay channel from the $^9$C(2$^{nd}$) data set was previously made in Ref.~\cite{Brown:2017}.
-In this section we will extend the analysis of these data and derive limits for the branching ratio of the 8.4-MeV state to this channel.
-The 1/2$^-$ first excited state of $^7$Be ($E^*$=0.429~MeV) decays by $\gamma$-ray emission and thus a $^8$B parent state that decays to the ground and this first excited state would separately contribute to the invariant-mass spectrum offset by the excitation energy of the latter.
+A presentation of the $p$+$^7$Be decay channel from the $^9$C(2nd) dataset was previously made in Ref.~\cite{Brown:2017}.
+In this section we extend the analysis of these data and derive limits for the branching ratio of the 8.4-MeV state to this channel.
+The 1/2$^-$ first excited state of $^7$Be ($E^*$=0.429~MeV) decays by $\gamma$-ray emission.
+Thus a $^8$B parent state that decays to both the ground and this first excited state would contribute two peaks to the invariant-mass spectrum separated from each other by 0.429 MeV.

 The $\gamma$-ray energy spectrum measured in coincidence with the $p$+$^7$Be channel, displayed in Fig.~\ref{fig:Inv_pBe7}(a), shows the presence of 0.429-MeV $\gamma$ rays from the decay of the 1/2$^-$ first excited state sitting on a significant background.
-A gate $G1$ around this peak is used to enhance proton decays to the 1/2$^-$ state as compared to the ground state.
+A gate $G1$ around this peak is used to enhance proton decays to the 1/2$^-$ state as compared with the ground state.
 Inclusive and $G1$-gated $E^*_{n\gamma}$ spectra are shown in Fig.~\ref{fig:Inv_pBe7}(b) and \ref{fig:Inv_pBe7}(c), respectively.
 The $G1$-gated spectrum shows the enhancement of two peaks, the narrow lowest-energy peak and the broad peak at $E^*_{n\gamma}\approx$4.7~MeV.
 The former is a small decay branch of the 1$^+$ first excited state of $^8$B \cite{Brown:2017} whose presence is barely visible in the inclusive spectrum.
 The main proton decay branch of this level is to the $^7$Be(g.s.) which corresponds to the peak just higher in energy seen in Fig.~\ref{fig:Inv_pBe7}(c).
 The 3$^+$ second excited state of $^8$B is evident by the peak at $E^*_{n\gamma}$=2.3~MeV.
 Assuming $p$-wave proton emission, this state should not decay to the $^7$Be(1/2$^-$) state and its greatly suppressed presence in the $G1$-gated spectrum is presumably due the background contribution in the $\gamma$-ray gate.
 The broad state at $E^*_{n\gamma}\approx$4.7 MeV, which is only clearly seen in the $G1$-gated spectrum, corresponds to a previously unknown $^8$B state.

 The red curves in Figs.~\ref{fig:Inv_pBe7}(b) and \ref{fig:Inv_pBe7}(c) are from joint fits to the inclusive and $G1$-gated spectra.
 The lineshapes of the 1$^+$ and newly observed state at $E^*_{n\gamma}\approx$4.7 MeV are each treated in the $R$-matrix approximation as isolated resonances with two channels.
 The magnitude, centroid, and partial width of each channel are varied.
 These peaks sit upon background distributions (dashed blue curves) generated by the weighted event mixing procedure \cite{Charity:2023}.
 In addition there is a small fixed contribution (dotted magenta curves) from the 2$p$ decay of the 5.75-MeV level in $^9$C that sequentially decays through the $^8$B(3$^+$) intermediate state \cite{Brown:2017}.
 This component was determined using a fit of the 2$p$+$^7$Be data and simulations of the detector response to fix the contribution when only one of the two protons is detected.